ZarmDev/Redux/README.md

 Now, wait for a few minutes and check the link you put in package.json, for example, mine is https://zarmdev.github.io/Redux/

 If you want to see how long it will take, go to actions on the github page.

+# Credits

+The code is originally from freecodecamp.

+I just put in some of redux toolkit in it (so it doesn't use the deprecated createStore.)

+Also, I added in some changes to the AppWrapper to make it export from app.js.